 3. FEES AND INVOICING.

 3.1 Services are billed in full-day increments only.
-A “Day” is defined as 8 hours of scheduled availability of a Tripwire consultant.
+A “Day” is defined as 8 hours of scheduled availability of a Tripwire resource.
 In the event that an engagement requires a partial day of Services, the invoice will reflect a Day of Services.
-If Customer purchases 5 or more Days of Services, Customer may choose to engage Tripwire staff for 4 consecutive 10-hour work days, to be invoiced as 5 Days.
 The quoted number of Service Days is an estimate based on the assumptions that Customer will: a) have sufficient staff participation to provide information; b) help with problems specific to Customer; and c) perform required testing in a timely manner.
 Any changes in scope will be made in writing and must be approved by authorized representatives of Customer and Tripwire.

 3.2 For Services ordered by Customer directly from Tripwire: (a) Tripwire will invoice Customer for the Services fees and reimbursable expenses as stated in the Order; and (b) invoices will refer to the applicable EL or SOW document number or Customer’s purchase order number, if applicable.
 For any prepaid Services, Customer agrees that if it has not used the prepaid Services within one year, Tripwire has no further obligations and Customer shall not be entitled to a refund.
 For any orders placed through a distributor or reseller, Customer shall pay the distributor or reseller in accordance with the terms agreed upon between them.
 Customer acknowledges that Tripwire’s performance of any Services purchased through a distributor or reseller is contingent upon Tripwire’s receipt and acceptance of an applicable purchase order from the associated reseller or distributor.
 For such orders, Tripwire shall have no obligation to perform Services in the event that Tripwire does not receive payment from the distributor or reseller.